What is a Proffer Agreement? Definition & Meaning

 3. Cooperation Obligations: Proffer agreements often require the defendant to provide complete and truthful information about their own criminal conduct and, in some cases, information about the criminal conduct of others.
 Understand the extent of the cooperation obligations outlined in the agreement and the potential consequences for failing to meet those obligations.

-4. Limited Use of Proffer Statements: Proffer statements are typically protected from use against the defendant in subsequent criminal proceedings.
+4. Limited Use of Proffer of Evidence: Proffer statements are typically protected from use against the defendant in subsequent criminal proceedings.
 However, it’s crucial to understand the limitations on the use of proffer statements.
 In some cases, the government may be able to use the statements for impeachment purposes or as evidence of false statements if the defendant provides inconsistent or contradictory information.

 5. Proffer in Court and Possible Waiver of Attorney-Client Privilege: In certain situations, proffer agreements may require the defendant to waive their attorney-client privilege with respect to communications made during the proffer session.
 Understand the implications of this waiver and consult with legal counsel to ensure that the defendant’s rights and interests are protected.